broadlume/Web2TextLeadProcessor/README.md

     - The API endpoints require an `Authorization` header of `Bearer <API TOKEN>`
     - I recommend using [Bruno](https://www.usebruno.com/), but Postman will do as well

+## Commands
+    - `bun run format`
+        - Runs biome formatter and linter over the codebase
+    - `bun run check`
+        - Runs the typescript compiler over the codebase and reports any issues
+    - `bun run prebundle`
+        - Removes `dist` directory before bundling
+    - `bun run bundle`
+        - Packages and bundles the Web2Text service handler into one file in the `dist/` directory
+    - `bun run app`
+        - Runs the bundled service in production mode
+    - `bun run app-dev`
+        - Runs the service in development mode with file watching and debugging enabled
+    - `bun run reset`
+        - Convenience command that clears both restate and dynamodb data
+    - `bun run register-with-restate`
+        - Clears existing state and registers the service with restate server
+    - `bun run clear-restate`
+        - Clears all restate data for Lead, Dealer, Admin, and TwilioWebhooks services
+    - `bun run clear-restate-test`
+        - Clears restate data for test versions of Lead and Dealer services
+        - Ran by the integration tests
+    - `bun run clear-dynamodb`
+        - Clears all data from local DynamoDB development instance
+    - `bun run clear-dynamodb-test`
+        - Clears all data from local DynamoDB test instance
+        - Ran by the integration tests
+    - `bun run e2e`
+        - Runs end-to-end tests using Vitest

 ## Deployment

 1. Navigate to the root of the repository (outside of the dev container)
 2. Run `copilot deploy`
     - If you get an authorization error, run `aws sso login` first
+    - There are two environments, `development` and `production`
 3. Select the service to deploy
     - web2text-service
         - This is the service you will need to deploy if you make any code changes in this repository to the endpoints